You are currently viewing Who Put the Fruits onto the Garments?

 Trade cards from the “Fruits” series (N12), issued in 1891 in a set of 50 cards to promote Allen & Ginter brand cigarettes.
 Another band from this series features a girl with strawberry embellished dresses.
 From Metropolitan Museum open source.

 At that time, textiles and etiquette asked for garments decorations for the wealthy classes, even though they were not so ornamental like those worn by entertaining circles, elitist or Aristocrats.
-A decorative afternoon reception dress like the one below was a Must-have.
-More on the fashion of the Victorian Era.
+In the Victorian Era fashion, decorative afternoon reception dresses like the one below were a Must-have.

 afternoon reception dress with cherry pattern

 After the Great War, art turned to a more abstract style and fashion followed along.
-The onset or Art Deco led to abstract prints of cherries and berries on women day dresses.
-More on the simplicity of the 1920s fashion.
+The onset or Art Deco led to abstract prints of cherries and berries on women day-dresses and became part of the simplicity of the 1920s fashion.

-photo of a young woman with abstract cherry patterned two piece ensembe and hat
+photo of a young woman with abstract cherry patterned two piece ensemble and hat

 Walker Evans, who photographed this smartly dressed woman leaning over the rail watching the throngs on the beach below.
 The patterned fabric of her two-piece ensemble looks like clusters of cherries or berries, providing a nice anchor for the photo.
 From: Getty open source program.

 In 1953, Christian Dior designed attire with berries, blueberries and strawberries.
-Still today many retro 1950s dresses don cherries and strawberry prints.
+Still today many retro 1950s dresses don cherries, lemons and strawberry prints.

 Don’t let your outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.